-Clearing (of vegetation) means:
+Clear, cleared or clearing of (vegetation) means:

 - 1. to remove, cut down, ringbark, push over, poison or destroy in any way including by burning, flooding or draining; but - 2. does not include destroying standing vegetation by stock, or lopping a tree.